Here's a Breakdown of the Top 10 British Royals in Line for the Throne Now That Baby Sussex Has Arrived

 Forget HBO — this is the real game of thrones.

-The tiny bundle of joy, now 2, is the fourth person in line to take over the throne.
+As of now, Baby Sussex sits as the seventh in line for the throne.
 But who else is still in the mix to lead the kingdom?
-Keep scrolling to find out the top 10 people who are in the real-life game of thrones.
+Keep scrolling to find out the top people who are in the real-life game of thrones.

 Prince Charles is the Queen’s first-born son and is next in line to take over the throne.
 As The Telegraph noted, Charles already holds the record for the longest-serving heir apparent in British history.
 At the ripe old age of 68, Charles will also be the oldest person to be crowned in British history when the time comes.